SleepPolar/SimpleConditionVerifier/README.md

 ## Showing the path that the verifyConditions takes in the Test
 Let's remember the rules:
-- If it is of type **`"OR"`** or **`"AND"`** it means that it is a complex condition, that is, a parenthesis with conditions.
+- If it is of type **`"OR"`** or **`"AND"`** it means that it is a compound condition, that is, a parenthesis with conditions.
 - If **`"OR"`** at least one of the conditions must be true.
 - If **`"AND"`** all conditions must be true
 - Analyzed from left to right

-*To simplify it, we will put what the complex condition would look like instead of showing the test object, to make it easier to understand.
+*To simplify it, we will put what the compound condition would look like instead of showing the test object, to make it easier to understand.
 If you want, after reading this you can analyze the test object.*

 **(true && (false || false)) || (true && false && (false || true)) || (((true || true) && false) && false)**

-### First Complex Condition
+### First Compound Condition
 **analyzes = (true && (false || false))**
 - Conditions that exist: 3
 - verified conditions: 3